Md. Minhazul Haque

 sudo pam-auth-update

-Let me know how it works for you.
+Let me know how this works for you.